BubblegumCombo/Block-Breaking-Game/README.md

 # Block-Breaking-Game
-Blocks appear in random positions
+Blocks appear in random positions.
 Click on them as fast you can to see your reaction time